leocornus/leocornus.tracclient/docs/wp-trac-client/BuddyPress-Activity-Stream-Story.rst

 Design
 ------

+We will hood in the following actions:

+- **wptc_create_ticket**
+  We will using the id, author and summary,
+- **wptc_update_ticket**
+  We will use the id, comment and author.

-depends on the following functions:
+depends on the following BuddyPress_ functions:

 - BuddyPress function **bp_activity_add**